Rick-Houser/Server_Config/Troubleshooting.md

 ### Steps Taken:
   Ran commands `du -sh` and `df -h` to check file space usage and file system disk usage.
   After running these commands I noticed there was a huge difference.
-Doing a quick google search, I happened to find this can happens when a large file has been deleted but is still open by some process.
+Doing a quick google search, I happened to find this can happen when a large file has been deleted but is still open by some process.
 To find the culprit, I checked for open files and searched for the term "deleted", with `lsof | grep "deleted"` commands.
   I tried killing the process that is still using the deleted file with the `kill` command.
-This didn't work.
-I escalated the signal by passing the `-KILL` option to the `kill` command on the ID of the process (PID).
+This didn't work so I escalated the signal by passing the `-KILL` option to the `kill` command on the ID of the process (PID).

 ### Solution:
   Killed the service that is using the deleted file.